Paris Métro Line 12: Construction and opening (1907–1910)

 The two tubes, with an internal diameter of 5 m, were made from 60 cm thick rings of cast iron.
 Each ring was constructed from ten 1.54 m panels, with one 0.77 m counter-key panel and a 0.29 m key panel to lock the segments in place.
 The casing extended 548 m downstream and 533 m upstream.
 The two tubes are not parallel: the distance between them varies from 5.80 to 18.60 m.
 Work was delayed by the 1910 Great Flood of Paris.
 During the works, the future Chambre des Députés station housed an air and water compressor.
 The compressed air prevented the collapse of the digging shield from the weight of the waters above.
 The tubes, initially unlined apart from the cast iron rings, were covered with an internal protective layer of masonry in 1920.

 The section from Porte de Versailles to Notre-Dame-de-Lorette was inaugurated on 4 November 1910 and opened to the public on the next day.
 Porte de Versailles was set up as a terminus station with a connection to a workshop.
 The latter was joined by to the Petite Ceinture rail line, which allowed for the transfer of trains between lines.
 At the other end, the provisional terminus at Notre-Dame-de-Lorette was set up with three tracks including a central depot.

 On the opening day, public representatives rode from Notre-Dame-de-Lorette to Porte de Versailles, and returned to Gare Saint-Lazare for a buffet held in the rotunda.
-The press reports were laudatory, commenting on the smoothness of journey, and their brightness of the stations.
+The press reports were laudatory, citing the journey's smoothness, and the stations' brightness.
 From the beginning, the traffic on the line was significant and the quantity of rolling stock had quickly to be increased.
 From 5 November 1910 until 30 June 1911, the line carried 29,263,610 passengers.